lostella/matto/README.md

 # Matto - a chess engine written in C

 Matto is a very simple chess engine I started writing ages ago when learning [the C programming language](http://s3-us-west-2.amazonaws.com/belllabs-microsite-dritchie/cbook/index.html).
-Hopefully I'll be able to start again working on it, fix its bugs, make it stronger and more usable.
+Hopefully I will be able to fix it a bit, make it stronger and more usable.

 ## Build and run